rizviz/CiscoCloud/README.md

 This is the central repository link for the FIRST ever Cisco Cloud , Containers & Microservices Partner Rotation Program.
-Purpose of this program is to enable and enhance partner Cloud / Application / Containers practice teams so that they are better equiped with the knowledge and toolsets necessary for using and developing cloud native apps.
-Objectives are to heavily use <b> Automation and Orchestration , Open API's and DevOps Methodologies </b> withing following areas:
+Purpose of this program is to enable and enhance partner Cloud / Application / Containers practice teams so that they are better equiped with the knowledge and toolsets necessary for using and developing & deploying traditional & cloud native apps.
+Objectives are to heavily use <b> Automation and Orchestration , Open API's and DevOps Methodologies </b> within following areas:

-Cisco Open Source Cloud Solutions:
+<b> Cisco Open Source Cloud Solutions: </b>
   - OpenStack : Cisco MetaPod , UCS-OpenStack
-  - Containers & Microservices : Cisco Mantl, Shipped, Cloud Native Development Program Cisco  Cloud Solutions:
+  - Containers & Microservices : Cisco Mantl, Shipped, Cloud Native Development Program

+<b> Cisco  Cloud Solutions: </b>
-  - Enterprise Cloud Suite
+  - Cisco One Enterprise Cloud Suite , Prime Service Catalog
-  - UCSD , UCSM
+  - UCS Director , UCS Manager
   - Cloud Center ( CliQr)

 Program's first alpha run was conducted from May 9-20, 2016